FusionAuth/fusionauth-site/_posts/2019-02-07-download-install-mac-tutorial.md

 If you'd like to read additional information on the different packages found on the Download page, see the [Packages](/docs/v1/tech/installation-guide/packages) section of the installation guide.

 We will be downloading both the `fusionauth-app` and the `fusionauth-ssearch` bundles.
-To begin, once your on the  [Download](/downloads) click on the file you'd like to download and select a download location.
+To begin, once your on the  [Download](/downloads) page click on the file you'd like to download and select a download location.
 We will refer to your download location as `FUSIONAUTH_HOME`, in this example we'll use `~/fusionauth`.

 If you're a command line person, feel free to use `wget` if that is your preference, see `wget` example below.